ChenhongyiYang/QueryDet-PyTorch/README.md

 ### Environment setting:

-We tested the new QueryDet with CUDA 10.2 using NVIDIA 2080Ti GPUs. .
-We also provide a sample setting up script as following:
+We tested the new QueryDet with CUDA 10.2 using NVIDIA 2080Ti GPUs.
+We provide a sample setting up script as following:

 ```shell
 conda create -n querydet python=3.7 -y